Understanding the importance of pollinators

 Examples of outstanding projects

-In other projects, Schwartau has launched a ‘bee-helper’ natural spread with which the company raises awareness with over two million consumers for the importance of meadow orchards for pollinators.
-The company has contributed to funding the expansion of these orchards and helped plant 500,000m2 of bee-friendly wildflower meadows.
+In other projects, Schwartau has launched a ‘bee-helper’ natural spread with which the company raises awareness with over two million consumers on the importance of pollinators.
+The company has contributed to funding the plantation of over 2,500 pollinator-friendly high-stem fruit trees such as wild meadows.
+Since 2022, Schwartau has been collaborating with fruit farmers, supporting them to initiate agricultural practices to foster biodiversity and soil health.

 Hero MEA (Middle East & Africa) has initiated a long-term project to help save a distinctive type of Egyptian bee from extinction.
 This project is strongly related to biodiversity, one of the biggest concerns around environmental sustainability.
 Hero Benelux has funded a bee education center and is involved in projects aimed at increasing the biodiversity in the city of Breda where they have their offices.